Devisrisamidurai/Devops/cmhz22hso000202jv9fkmgjts.md

 kubernetes       ClusterIP   10.96.0.1        <none>        443/TCP          2d
 ```

-Well, that too works fine!
-That’s how you deploy in Kubernetes🙌
+Well, that too works fine! `hello-service` is right there👀...That’s how you deploy in Kubernetes🙌

 Congrats, dude🎉!